I have been experimenting with nutrition since 1990 and I keep journals about my

 Over time, I've read well over a hundred of carefully selected books on the topics

-of health and nutrition, and these are the ones I found to be especially useful and
+of health and nutrition, and here are the ones I found to be especially useful.